ATOMScience-org/AMPL/README.md

 &nbsp;

 ### Python scripts and Jupyter notebooks
 AMPL can be used to fit and predict molecular activities and properties by importing the appropriate modules.
-See the examples for more descriptions on how to fit and make predictions using AMPL.
+See the [examples](#Example-AMPL-usage) for more descriptions on how to fit and make predictions using AMPL.
 &nbsp;

+<a name="Pipeline-parameters"></a>
 ### Pipeline parameters (options)
 AMPL includes many parameters to run various model fitting and prediction tasks.
 - Pipeline options (parameters) can be set within JSON files containing a parameter list.
-- The parameter list with detailed explanations of each option can be found at `atomsci/ddm/docs/PARAMETERS.md`.
+- The parameter list with detailed explanations of each option can be found at [atomsci/ddm/docs/PARAMETERS.md](atomsci/ddm/docs/PARAMETERS.md).
 - Example pipeline JSON files can be found in the tests directory and the example directory.
 &nbsp;

+<a name="Library-documentation"></a>
 ### Library documentation
 AMPL includes detailed docstrings and comments to explain the modules.
-Full HTML documentation of the Python library is available with the package at `atomsci/ddm/docs/build/html/index.html`.
+Full HTML documentation of the Python library is available with the package at [atomsci/ddm/docs/build/html/index.html](atomsci/ddm/docs/build/html/index.html).
 &nbsp;

 ### More information on AMPL usage
 - More information on AMPL usage can be found in [Advanced AMPL usage](#Advanced-AMPL-usage)
+&nbsp;
+&nbsp;

+---
+<a name="Example-AMPL-usage"></a>
+## Example AMPL usage
+- Jupyter Notebooks with AMPL examples will be shared on the GitHub page.
+Check back soon.
 &nbsp;
 &nbsp;